Why is Healthy Eating Important?

 Research has shown that those who eat a plant based diet have lower risk of heart disease, hypertension and obesity than the average North American.
 Plant based foods are rich in vitamins and minerals that are easily absorbed to deliver optimum nutrition.
 Most people that I see in my practice have digestion issues because they eat too much protein and not enough fiber.
 It is much harder for our bodies to break down protein coming from a steak than a salad.

 For people who do not normally eat many vegetables, I think it is important to go slowly.
 Start with one meal.
 Changing your breakfast to include 3-4 fruits or a fruit smoothie can be a great start.
-My favorite smoothie is one that includes frozen berries (instead of ice cubes), a banana, a pear (makes a great texture) and a plant based protein powder.
+My favorite smoothie is one that includes frozen mango or berries (instead of ice cubes), a banana, a pear (makes a great texture) and the Live the Wow hemp based protein powder.
 Add some plain water or coconut water and you have a refreshing breakfast drink that is full of fiber, vitamins, enzymes and electrolytes.